voken1/docs/guide/metamask.rst

 So, **write them down on the paper, and keep it safe.**

 With these phrases,
-you can restore this wallet or reset the password via MetaMask.
+you can restore this wallet or reset the password via MetaMask [#MetaMask]_.

 .. image:: /_static/guide/metamask_create_wallet.gif
    :align: center